Birth Injuries from Cerebral Compression and Excessive Head Molding

 - Difficult delivery

 - Operative delivery (vacuum extraction and/or forceps use), which often causes brain bleeds in addition to cerebral compression (6, 7)

-How can excessive uterine activity cause a baby to have brain damage?
+How can excessive uterine activity cause brain damage?

 During labor, there is a pattern of contraction and relaxation that helps push the baby through the birth canal.
 When the uterine muscles contract, the placenta and fetus receive less oxygen; during the relaxation period, oxygenation resumes to normal levels.
 Under normal circumstances, babies have an array of physiological responses that help them tolerate these variations in perfusion and oxygenation.
 However, if contractions are too long, strong, or frequent, this can dangerously reduce blood flow to the baby.
 When this occurs, the baby may suffer brain damage.